FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 A civil right chosen via a random lottery draw is stripped during imprisonment.
 Such rights include voting rights, "sleep-deprivation rights", "holiday rights", "dancing rights", and marriage rights.[^2856]

 Those who intend to become a high-ranking official must undergo an assessment; as per the "Ng Wong Tat Adventure Regulations" (吳旺達歷奇條例), examiners "have the right to adjust the difficulty level according to the candidate's physical fitness" (at the discretion of the examiner).
 This has notably been abused by at least one examiner.[^2864]

+In 2005, an incident occurred at one of its villages, 愛滋村, where an HIV outbreak occurred; the Ng Wong Tat government does not allow discourse regarding this issue.[^57]

 #### Politics regarding relationships